Category Archives: Covenant

 Consider the analogy of a sick person seeking a physician’s care.
 When a person seeks medical attention the physician immediately begins probing the patient for the symptoms that have caused them to seek medical attention.
 The reason all prudent physicians collect symptoms is that they want to properly diagnose the actual condition of the patient.
 Imprudent physicians, on the other hand, treat the symptoms one by one in order to make the patient feel more comfortable in their poor condition, which often leads to a declining condition and ultimately a fatal condition.

 The prudent physician, on the other hand, seeks to accurately diagnose the condition as early as possible in an attempt to separate the patient from their diseased and declining condition.
 Once an accurate diagnosis is determined the physician can work to replace the patient’s diseased condition with a healthy condition.
-Having a successful diagnosis and cure the symptoms miraculously disappear.
+Miraculously, after a successful diagnosis and subsequent cure, the symptoms disappear on their own as the diseased condition generating them no longer exists.

 To be clear, how exactly has the church focused upon the symptoms at the expense of the unequally yoked believer whose condition is diseased and declining?
 To begin with the church has tried to determine which, if any, of the symptoms rise to the level of making an allowance for divorce.
 In their desire to be consistent most churchmen historically have decided that no allowance for divorce is biblical; as stated earlier they balkanized the doctrine of separation from the doctrine of marriage in order to draw this conclusion.
 Secondly, the church has engaged extensively in counseling unequally yoked couples and trying to get them to “get along” better.
 This has so horribly missed the mark, and it should have been obvious to all who read the scriptures that such a path could never work.